 Silvia surprised us with two glasses of fresh cashew juice!
 Whaaat?
 Yeah, it was delicious, I was hooked!
 We later found out that Cashew wine was also quite popular, but didn't get a chance to try it.
 Here is a picture of a cashew fruit.

 Below is the the bar.
 Udo is the gentleman leaning up against the stone pillar and- me at the bar after horseback riding.

-It is always so interesting to hear other travelers stories, and most evenings we did just that.
+It is always so interesting to hear other traveler stories, and most evenings we did just that.
 Right there.

-Wednesday would be the day for Monkeys, Mangroves and Chocolate or what I like to refer to as our M&M chocolate tour.
+Wednesday would be the day for Monkeys, Mangroves and Chocolate.

-We launched our boats in a dense canopied area of Mangroves and slowly weaved through the waterway to what is called Monkey Channel.
+We launched our boats in a dense canopied area of Mangroves and slowly weaved through the waterway to Monkey Channel.

-If you are interested, here is a link about the fruit, history, production and process Link: CHOCOLATE
+If you are interested, here is a link about the Cocoa fruit, the production, history and process.
+Link: CHOCOLATE

 At the time of this writing, Cocoa is no longer a main export for Honduras, coffee still stands as the number one export, we can see why, it was full-bodied, yet mild, not bitter.
 We loved it!!